syngenta/QSAR_AD_Uncertainty_Paper_Code_release/README.md

 The code provided here was written to generate the results reported in the following publication:

 Zied Hosni, Valerie J. Gillet, Richard L. Marchese Robinson, "How do uncertainty estimation methods perform for out-of-domain compounds according to different applicability domain methods ?"
-(Article In Preparation)
+(Article Submitted to Journal of Cheminformatics on 13th May 2025)

 The code which is presented here has been organized into folders described under "Code Folders".